- The “Freshman 15” is an expression that refers to potential for weight gain during the first year at college.

 The “Freshman 15” is the myth that college students will gain fifteen pounds during their first year at school.
 Truthfully, some students will gain weight (on average, between 3 and 10 pounds during freshman and sophomore year), and others may lose weight or stay the same weight.

 There are many changes that happen during the first year of college that can affect your eating and exercise habits.
 For example, eating your meals in an all-you-care-to-eat dining hall with friends is very different from eating meals at home with your family.
 You might experience significant amounts of stress due to being away from home or having a heavy workload of classes, and both may cause people to turn to food for comfort or lack necessary amounts of sleep.
 Also, sometimes people who played sports in high school will not go on to play sports at the college level, so they no longer have exercise naturally built into their day.
 Although these changes may take some getting used to, it doesn’t mean that they have to result in weight gain.

 The following 6 behaviors may lead to unhealthy weight gain during college:

 - Eating too much “junk” food

-- Choosing unhealthy options in the dining hall
+- Choosing unhealthy or unbalanced options in the dining hall

 - Eating large portions or having second or third helpings